showjim/STDFReader/README.md

 ## How to use

 1. Convert STDF/STD file to ASCII txt file by click buttun "Parse STD/STDF to .txt", and select the stdf file;
-2. Upload the txt file which genereted in setp 1 by click button "Upload parsed .txt file";
+2. Upload the txt file which generated in step 1 by click button "Upload parsed .txt file";
 3. Or, you can generate a csv data log to review PIR/FIR;
 4. More buttons on the UI you can try to analyse STDF data;
 ![Semantic description of image](/img/Win_Capture3.PNG)